teidenzero/recipe_flow/docs/Overview.md

 - Step nodes aggregate the scaled macros from all incoming edges, exposing the sum via `data.computedNutrition`.
 - Output nodes accumulate macros from every upstream branch, enabling the UI to display total calories, protein, fat, and carbs for the final dish.

-`InnerApp.jsx` stores the computed totals on each node so that `StepNode` and `OutputNode` components can render the values in real time.
+`InnerApp.jsx` stores the computed totals on each node and manages the global macro visibility state (`showMacros`).
+Node components receive this visibility prop and conditionally render their nutrition information based on its value, allowing users to focus on recipe structure or nutritional details as needed.

 ## 8. Validation & Simulation